A Matterless Future Of Pets 2/3

 Technology has changed how we think, and feel about social behavior.

 And yet, there is a seed of magical thinking here, where our imagination soars, projecting life to the world around us.

 This is what we are trying to capture in the metaverse.

 Modern computer vision allows your hand to be detected and faithfully reconstructed in 3D space by your camera, which in turn allows us to give your digital companion an understanding of your physical presence.

 In plain English - you can touch your pet.
 Although you may not be able to feel the animal, it can still respond to your touch.

 Even though the pet is digital, we want your interaction with it to be as organic as possible.
 Touch, voice, gestures, perhaps even your facial expressions, will provide a rich tapestry of sensory data for the virtual creature to respond to.

-Our goal is to create something that responds to you in an organic way, and touches your heart.
+Our goal is to create something that responds to us in an organic way, and touches our hearts.